DFWMAS Test day at Frank´s Tanks

 On November 11th, 2017, the Dallas/Fort Worth Marine Aquarium Society and Frank’s Tanks conducted a series of tests at Frank’s Tanks.
 The goal of this event was to

-test reliability and accuracy of test equipment by comparing test samples of the same water.
+A) test reliability and accuracy of test equipment by comparing test samples of the same water.

 B) to check the yield of various salt mixes.
 Multiple tests of the same sample were tested using different tests kits that were produced by different manufacturers.